Join the 11th EE-ISAC Open Plenary on May 8th and 9th 2019 in Warsaw.

 The EE-ISAC is a proud partner of the SGTech Europe 2019, the Smart Grid Innovation Project Exchange taking place 26-28 March 2019 in Amsterdam.
 This intensive multi-track conference draws together 250+ smart grid technical professionals for a review of 40+ utility implementation and innovation case studies, in the digital substation, next generation SCADA system, utility packet telecoms and cyber-security domains.

-The EE-ISAC is a proud partner of the Cyber Security for Critical Infrastructure for “Developing Collective Resilience for Industry 4.0” taking place March 26-27, 2019 in Amsterdam.
+The EE-ISAC is a proud partner of the Cyber Senate Security for Critical Infrastructure for “Developing Collective Resilience for Industry 4.0” taking place March 26-27, 2019 in Amsterdam.

 The event will be focused on how to meet main cyber security objectives, overcome communication challenges around security and approach cyber risk ownership and governance.
 The session dedicated to critical infrastructure will explore how to teach crisis management and how to operate cyber exercises across different industries at a national level.

-Johan Rambi, EE-ISAC Member, is speaking in the morning session of March 27, focused on “Developing Effective Sharing Mechanisms for Critical Infrastructure”.
+Johan Rambi, EE-ISAC Member, is speaking in the morning session of March 27, focusing on “Developing Effective Sharing Mechanisms for Critical Infrastructure”.
 He will be presenting the ISAC model, the power of anonymised information sharing and limitations, in order to explain how cross-sector and transnational knowledge sharing can be improved.

 For more information, please click here.